mnk17arts/plan2k22/_posts/2022-07-16-number-of-connected-components.md

 ## Problem Statement - [*link*](https://practice.geeksforgeeks.org/batch-problems/number-of-connected-components/0/?track=DSASP-DisjointSet&batchId=154#)

 This problem is to find the number of connected components.
-There will be 2 incomplete functions namely unionNodes and findNumberOfConnectedNodes.
+There will be `2` incomplete functions namely `unionNodes` and `findNumberOfConnectedNodes`.
 You have to complete these functions.

 unionNodes: Join two subsets into a single set.
 findNumberOfConnectedNodes: Determine number of different connected components in a graph.

 **Your Task:**

-You have to complete the function unionNodes() which merges the node1 and node2.
-You will also have to complete the function findNumberOfConnectedNodes() function will returntotal number of different connected components in a graph..
+You have to complete the function `unionNodes()` which merges the node1 and node2.
+You will also have to complete the function `findNumberOfConnectedNodes()` function will returntotal number of different connected components in a graph..

 **Expected Time Complexity:** `O(N)`